 My cousin Shaun (far left), held by my brother Dean, and Athol (far right) held by my sister Tamara

 I pray for the reunion of all into the one Faith expressed in many different ways.
 Unity but not uniformity.
 I thus look forward to the establishment of the Anglican ordinariates and look with excitement to the start of the discussion between Messianic Jews and other Jews in the Churches that began in Finland this year at the 'Jews in the Church of Christ' conference on the weekend of my 47th birthday.
 I have been described as a spiritual troubador and trouble shooter.
 I have also realised I have the calling of a fool for Mashiach (Messiah) and I have learnt much from the teachings of Rebbe Nachman of Breslov and Luisa Piccarreta in recent years.
-The constants in my life have been the Hebrew Catholic apostolate and the promotion of Perpetual Eucharistic Adoration with the friendship of two priest friends Fathers Patrick and Doug among others.
+The constants in my life have been the Hebrew Catholic apostolate and the promotion of Perpetual Eucharistic Adoration with the friendship of two priest friends Fathers Patrick Barry and Doug Harris among others.

 I am the little boy in the purple shirt on the far left on the top row with the curl in the middle of my forehead (1975).